EMERGENCY MEDICAL TECHNICIAN (EMT)

-All EMT and Paramedic Program courses will be back to face-to face instruction in
+All EMT and Paramedic Program courses will continue with face-to face instruction at the Higher Education Center at Otay Mesa Campus.

 Fast Track EMT License Now Available!

-As always, Southwestern College listens to the needs and wants of its Community.
-It is for this reason our EMT Program is proud to announce a one semester EMT sequence of courses that will qualify students to take the National registry of EMT Examination.
-This new cohort is designed for students that wish to complete their certification in half the time.
-Tradicionally the program is completed in two semesters.
+Southwestern College listens and responds to the needs of our community.
+We continue to offer a one semester EMT sequence of courses that will qualify students to take the National registry of EMT Examination.
+This new cohort is designed for students that wish to complete their certification in one semester.

-Contact a counselor for more information on our Fall 2021 class schedule.
+Contact a counselor for more information and EMT class schedule.

 A Life Saving Job

 Welcome to the Southwestern College Emergency Medical Technician (EMT) Program.
-We developed this site to help answer some frequently asked questions and provide resources for students, staff and the EMS community.
-Use the navigation links below,or the plus (+) sign above, to find the information you need.
+We developed this site to help answer some frequently asked questions and provide resources for students and the EMS community.
+Use the navigation links below, or the plus (+) sign to find the information you need.

 The goal of the Southwestern College EMT Program is “To prepare competent entry-level EMTs in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains with or without exit points at the Advanced Emergency Medical Technician and/or Emergency Medical Technician, and/or Emergency Medical Responder levels.”

-Upon satisfactory completion of the courses, the student is eligible for a Southwestern College Certificate of Completion and examination for California Certification.
+Upon satisfactory completion of the EMT program, the student is eligible for a Southwestern College Certificate of Achievement and eligible to take the National Registry of EMTs certification examination.
+Students that successfully pass the NREMT exam are eligible for a California EMT certification.

 - Respond to 911 calls for emergency medical assistance, such as